CCA-Public/digital-archives-manual/guides/stabilization.md

 * **Staff member who receives the transfer (typically Digital Archivist or Registrar)**
   * Notify Registrar and Digital Archivist, as appropriate
-  * Move files into a new folder in Digital Shipping Space if accession record has not yet been created.
+  * Zip files and move zip file into a new folder in Processing if accession record has not yet been created.
-* **Registrar: Create accession records**
+* **GesCo: Create accession records**
   * For exclusively born-digital accessions in the archives, create only a versement record (no versement objet or ARCH records).
 Include a brief identifying note for the accession in "Description du contenu" (e.g. the name of the Dropbox folder)
   * *For Photo/P&D, create groupe or pièce records as usual*
 * **Digital Archivist: Ingest**
   * Add brief descriptive note about content to versement "Description du contenu"
-  * If files were not already in an archive format, package them as a .tar file
-  * Package content as an Archivematica SIP and ingest into Archivematica, following the [procedures for ingesting "raw" data](#rawingest)
+  * Package content as an Archivematica SIP and ingest into Archivematica, following the [procedures for ingesting "raw" data](#rawingest).
+Files should be unzipped on a BitCurator machine prior to ingest.
-  * Inform Registrar when ingest is completed
+  * Place a Déplacement request for the files to be localized to Dark Archive.
   * Delete extraneous copies of files from Digital Shipping Space, BitCurator workstations, etc.
-* **Registrar**
+* **GesCo**
   * Add "Dark archive" as location to accession (e.g. versement) record

 <a name="temporarymedia"></a>